 Widely used technique to resolve the visibility problem is incorporating clipping planes.
 A clipping plane defines two half-spaces.
 The context information that spatially belongs to one half-space is visible, while the other is not displayed.
 This is a very very easy and intuitive way to unveil the most important data.
 However such approach eliminates less important objects also in those viewing situations, where it would not be necessary, or even worse the spatial arrangement information is lost, because too much of context information has to be removed.
-Different optical properties and rendering techniques (e.g., contour rendering) in the suppressed half-space ease the problem only to a certain degree.
+Different optical properties and rendering techniques (e.g., contour rendering) in the suppressed halfspace ease the problem only to a certain degree.

-An effective way to visualize three-dimensional data and resolve the occlusion of the most prominent information is to take approaches used in technical and medical illustrations [GMS02, Hod03].
+Effective way to visualize three-dimensional data and resolve the occlusion of the most prominent information can be analogous to technical and medical illustrations [9, 11].
 Illustration challenges are very similar in this case.
-Illustration techniques such as cut-away views, ghosted views, or exploded views effectively uncover the most important information.
-This is achieved by changing the level of visual abstraction or modifying the spatial arrangement of features.
+Illustration techniques such as cut-away views, ghosted views, or exploded views effectively unveil most important information by changing the level of visual abstraction or modifying the spatial arrangement of features.
 In the following we will describe illustrative visualizations that have been inspired by these illustration techniques.
 Figure 2 shows examples of expressive illustrations that enables to see interesting structures.
-Further illustrations featuring expressive techniques can be found on the referenced web-sites [How05, Hul05].